 - Perennials that survive the winter and return again in the summer.

 When buying and planting, pay attention to what kind of flowers thrive in your climate as well as the sun requirements.
 You should decide what type of look you want before planting.
-For instance, mixing different heights, colors, and varieties of flowers together in a “wild-plant style” will give your garden a meadow look and can be very charming.
+For instance, mixing different heights, colors, and varieties of flowers together in a “wild-plant style” will give your garden a meadow look.
 In short flowers are planted in the front of your garden and work up to the tallest flowers in the back you will have a “stepping stone style”.

 Buy seeds or plants